Joseph Alioto: Legacy

-Alioto put his energy behind the development of three major building projects: the Bay Area Rapid Transit (BART) system; the Transamerica Pyramid; and the Embarcadero Center.
-These efforts engendered opposition in the development stage but were eventually built, transforming the quality of life and skyline of San Francisco.
+Alioto promoted the development of three major building projects: the Bay Area Rapid Transit (BART) system; the Transamerica Pyramid; and the Embarcadero Center.
+These efforts engendered opposition in the development stage but were eventually built, transforming the infrastructure and skyline of San Francisco.

 Alioto helped to bring more minorities into city politics, launched a reform of the city charter, and mediated protracted police and fire department strikes in 1975.
-Alioto's tenure began with a citywide newspaper strike of the San Francisco Chronicle and the San Francisco Examiner in February 1968.
+Alioto's mayoralty began, 8 January 1968, with a 52-day citywide newspaper strike of the San Francisco Chronicle and the San Francisco Examiner that ended in February 1968.
 The first faculty strike at a college or university in the United States was at San Francisco State College, now San Francisco State University, during 1968–1969; Alioto gave the law enforcement resources of the City and County of San Francisco to the university president, S.I.
 Hayakawa.